 An additional role within the Unit is that of Apprentice Liaison Officer, (Steve) which focuses on assisting apprentices who find themselves struggling with the psycho- social issues that can occur from the transition of school life to the work-place environment.
 The Unit works closely with the Incolink counseling and support officers, which provide a wide range of services to support apprentices, all available free of charge and completely confidential.

-With the Plumbing Trades being a diverse trade, issues range from working at heights, working at depth, confined space, extreme heat and cold, asbestos exposure, UV radiation, electrical safety, biological hazards and mobile plant, to emerging issues resulting from new technologies such as radiation exposure and nano technologies.
+With the Plumbing Trades being a diverse trade; physical, biological and chemical hazards range from but not limited to working at heights, working at depth, confined space, extreme heat and cold, asbestos and silica dust exposure, UV radiation, electrical safety, mobile plant, soil contaminants, sewer contaminants and gases, refrigerant gases, heating gases, welding fumes and gases, glues and solvents, to emerging issues resulting from new technologies such nano technologies.

-The Unit consults with PICAC, (Plumbing Industry Climate Action Centre), the recently established joint training centre at Brunswick comprised of the employer associations and the Union, to provide input in regards to the delivery of industry based OH&S training.
+The Unit consults with PICAC, (Plumbing Industry Climate Action Centre), the recently established joint training centre at Brunswick comprised of the employer associations and your Unions' RTO's, to provide input in regards to relevant and up-to-date delivery of industry based OH&S training.

 The Unit produces Hazard Alerts when trends appear within the industry so as to alert Members, employers and other interested parties of practices creeping into the industry, and provide advice as to how those hazards can be eliminated or managed using an industry based approach.
 The PPTEU web site features all the Hazard Alerts produced, as well as other OH&S matters that concern our members, such as WorkCover and Safety Bulletins.
 The Unit also produces articles for the Plumbers Union Journal, focusing on current safety issues of the day.